Bill Sponsors

 Select

-This legislation amends existing state law regarding retail liquor licenses to specifically include the town of Westerly.
-It mandates that any applicant for a retail liquor license in Westerly must provide a certificate of insurance.
-This insurance must cover commercial general liability, liquor liability, and property damage.
-The minimum coverage amount is set at $300,000, though the town may increase this amount through a local ordinance.
-Furthermore, the town of Westerly must be named as an additional insured party on the policy, and the town must be notified of any policy cancellation or modification.
+This bill amends Rhode Island law regarding retail liquor licenses to add specific requirements for the town of Westerly.
+Under this legislation, any applicant seeking a retail liquor license in Westerly must provide a certificate of insurance.
+This insurance must cover commercial general liability, liquor liability, and property damage with a minimum coverage amount of $300,000.
+Furthermore, the insurance policy must name the town of Westerly as an additional insured party and require that the town receives advance notice if the policy is modified or cancelled.

 Analysis